maginemu/boombox.js/README_en.md

 ### Why you should use boombox?

 There're `HTMLAudio`/`WebAudio`/`HTMLVideo` to play sounds in browsers.
-However each of them has defferent way and defferent supporting browsers.
+However each of them has different way to control and different supporting browsers.

 `boombox` covers-up defference between above specifications and provides standardized API.
 Further more,  it provides smartphone-specific features such as stopping on browser's suspending and playing multiple sounds at the same time.